 Small sea creatures and land animals are below.

-Discernment and authority are powerful tools in the use of the spoken word.
-Used properly these attributes can change a person’s life and change their soul-nature.
-Discernment relative to what really needs to be spoken can lead to a graceful but precise refinement in spiritual progression.
+Spiritual discernment combined with spiritual authority is a powerful tool in the use of the spoken word, prayer, or sowing good seed.
+Discernment and authority can change a person’s life as well as their soul’s nature.
+Discernment can lead to a precise refinement in spiritual development.

 In Gen. 1.26-30, Adam is given authority over that which God had already created.
-In Gen. 2.16-17, God tells Adam about the Tree of Life and the Tree of the Knowledge of Good and Bad, and of that which he may and may not eat, concerning which, discernment or wisdom is required.
-In Gen. 2.19-20, Adam begins to name the beasts of the field.
-Scripture thus associates the authority to name and the attribute of discernment as to the proper way to proceed with naming.
+In Gen. 2.16-17, God tells Adam about the Tree of Life and the Tree of the Knowledge of Good and Bad, and of that which he may and may not eat.
+Concerning the second tree, this scripture indicates that discernment or wisdom will be required.
+In simple terms, God has denied nothing to Adam, it is simply that he must wait.
+Experience sharpens discernment, and so in Gen. 2.19-20 Adam gains his first increment into Experience—Adam is given authority to name the beasts of the field.
+Scripture thus associates the authority to name and the attribute of discernment as to the proper way to proceed.

 Adam blames “the woman you gave me”